Fawlty Towers: Remakes, adaptations and reunions

 Three attempted remakes of Fawlty Towers were started for the American market, with two making it into production.
-The first, Chateau Snavely, starring Harvey Korman and Betty White, was produced by ABC for a pilot in 1978, but the transfer from coastal hotel to highway motel proved too much and the series was never produced.
+The first, Chateau Snavely, starring Harvey Korman and Betty White, was produced by ABC for a pilot in 1978, but the series was never produced.
 The second, also by ABC, was Amanda's, starring Bea Arthur, notable for switching the sexes of its Basil and Sybil equivalents.
 It also failed to attract a major audience and was dropped after ten episodes had been aired, despite 13 completed episodes.
 A third remake, called Payne (produced by and starring John Larroquette), aired in 1999, but was cancelled shortly afterwards.
 Nine episodes were produced, of which eight aired on American television (though the complete run was broadcast overseas).
 A German pilot was made in 2001, named Zum letzten Kliff (To the last cliff), but no further episodes were made after its first series.

-Popular American sitcoms 3rd Rock from the Sun and Cheers (in both of which Cleese made guest appearances) have cited Fawlty Towers as an inspiration, especially regarding its depiction of a dysfunctional workplace "family".
-Arthur Mathews and Graham Linehan have cited Fawlty as a major influence on their sitcom Father Ted.
+American sitcoms 3rd Rock from the Sun and Cheers (in both of which Cleese made guest appearances) have cited Fawlty Towers as an inspiration, especially regarding its depiction of a dysfunctional workplace "family".
+Arthur Mathews and Graham Linehan have cited Fawlty Towers as a major influence on their sitcom Father Ted.
 Guest House on Pakistan's PTV also resembled the series.

-Several of the characters have made other appearances, as spinoffs or in small cameo roles.
+Several of the characters have made other appearances, as spin-offs or in small cameo roles.
 In 1981, in character as Manuel, Sachs recorded his own version of the Joe Dolce cod-Italian song "Shaddap You Face" (with the B-side "Waiter, There's a Spanish Flea in My Soup") but the record was not released because Dolce took out an injunction: he was about to issue his version in Britain.
 Sachs also portrayed a Manuel-like character in a series of British TV advertisements for life insurance.
 Gilly Flower and Renee Roberts, who played elderly ladies Miss Tibbs and Miss Gatsby in the series, reprised their roles in a 1983 episode of Only Fools and Horses.
 In 2006, Cleese played Basil for the first time in 27 years, for an unofficial England 2006 World Cup song, "Don't Mention the World Cup", taking its name from the phrase, "Don't mention the war", which Basil used in the episode "The Germans".
 In 2007, Cleese and Sachs reprised their roles for a six-episode corporate business video for the Norwegian oil company Statoil.
 In the video, Fawlty is running a restaurant called "Basil's Brasserie" while Manuel owns a Michelin-starred restaurant in London.